 Four things to think about on your first day at work:

-- Dress appropriate: Every office place has their own dress code.
+- Dress appropriately: Every office place has its own dress code.
 So, the best thing you can do is to ask your manager before your first day what your office dress code is.
 Dress to impress on your first day or even on your first week at the office.
-You want to give the impression of professionalism on your first day, so remember to to dress appropriately and professional when meeting your new colleagues.
+You want to give the impression of professionalism on your first day, so remember to dress appropriately and professionally when meeting your new colleagues.